-Much has been said and written about the devastating effects of the COVID-19 pandemic on businesses and the lives of people across the globe.
-In fact, the pandemic has been responsible for causing one of the worst economic recessions that the world has ever experienced in current times.
+The COVID-19 pandemic has been responsible for causing one of the worst economic recessions that the world has ever experienced in current times.
 As recession sets in, organizations are laying off a large number of employees across the globe.
 This comprehensive guide to managing layoffs should help organizations in this context.

 They seem to overlook the fact that this attitude is likely to cause serious financial, emotional, and mental distress to the employees.
-Moreover, handled improperly, it can cause a major dent in their goodwill as an employer and impact their recruitment efforts once the economy revives.
-Hence it is extremely important for organizations to be more empathetic in their approach towards managing layoffs.
+Moreover, if handled improperly, it can cause a major dent in their goodwill as an employer and impact their recruitment efforts once the economy revives.
+Hence organizations need to be more empathetic in their approach towards managing layoffs.

-When it comes to managing layoffs, there is no single method that can be deemed as perfect.
-Every organization needs to develop its own strategy to handle this sensitive issue in a manner that makes it less stressful and demoralizing for everyone involved.
-Having said that, there are certain aspects of managing layoffs that are common across all organizations.
+When it comes to managing layoffs, there is no single method that seems to be perfect.
+Every organization needs to develop its strategy to handle this sensitive issue in a manner that makes it less stressful and demoralizing for everyone involved.
+Having said that, certain aspects of managing layoffs are common across all organizations.

 Once the decision to lay off an employee has been made, it is the responsibility of the organization to communicate the news personally.
 It is far better for the management to communicate the news to the employee on a one-to-one basis rather than in a group or over email or text message.
 Such an action is not just highly insensitive but also rude.
 It sends out wrong signals to not only the outgoing employees but also those who have been retained.